Reimagining Protest and Movement Sovereignty

 The Promise and the Provocation

 Micah White’s central claim is that contemporary protest has lost its causal power.
 Millions march, and yet wars continue, climates burn, and inequality deepens.
 The familiar rituals generate solidarity but rarely systemic change.
-This argument angered veterans of direct-action movements who see their labor reduced to symbolism.
+This argument angered veterans of direct action movements who see their labor reduced to symbolism.
 But the provocation worked precisely because it struck at the activist psyche, exposing a hidden disquiet: what if the state now treats protest as ornamental democracy rather than existential threat?

 Ritual, Decay, and the Need for Novelty